1. Give the term for the evaporation of water from leaves.

 Answer

-To prevent water loss and wilting.
+a) to prevent water loss and wilting

 10. A student uses a microscope to look at the lower epidermis, and counts the number of stomata in one field of view.
 He uses this count to estimate the number of stomata in 1 mm2 of the leaf.
 Suggest how the student could improve his estimate.